-In order to receive funds, a project cash request must be submitted.
-A project cash request can be submitted ONLY for the categories in the approved budget.
+Programs submit a project cash request to receive funds.
 All receipts MUST be in alignment with the category against which it is being charged.

-Funds can only be requested for allowable expenditures that are properly documented.
-All expenses charged to the grant must be for obligations entered into after the substantially approved date and pro-rated to reflect the number of ECE-funded students versus the total number of students benefitting from the expense.
+Only request funds for allowable expenditures that are properly documented.
+All expenses charged to the grant must be for obligations entered into after the substantially approved date.
+For FY22, expenses do not need to be pro-rated to reflect the number of ECE-funded students versus the total number of students benefitting from the expense.

 Please keep in mind that you can only draw down funds for the number of Early Childhood Education-funded children that are served in the program.
 This will assure that you do not receive funding for unfilled slots, resulting in an overpayment of funds.
-At the end of the fiscal year, you will be required to report the maximum number of Early Childhood Education Grant-funded children served at any one time during the fiscal year.
-If the program draws down more funds than allowable, based on the maximum number served at any one time, the program will be required to reimburse the department the difference between the amount they should have received and the amount they were actually reimbursed.
-You will be reimbursed for slots that have been vacated; however, any new enrollments will fill those vacated slots before being counted as additional filled slots.
+Programs must report the number of Early Childhood Education Grant-funded children served during the fiscal year via EMIS/EAS, as applicable.
+If the program draws down more funds than allowable, based on the number served, the program will be required to reimburse the department the difference between the amount they should have received and the amount they were actually reimbursed.
+You will be reimbursed for slots that have been vacated; however, you cannot draw down funding for students served in excess of your allocated number of slots.
+Programs may use highest enrollment numbers from any day in the period the PCR covers.
 Example: Program has \$40,000 (10 slots) allocated to them.
 The maximum number of Early Childhood Education Grant-funded children enrolled at one time is five.
 The program can only draw down \$20,000 total for the program year.
-If a child is enrolled and leaves the program and another child takes their place, this should be counted as one filled spot, not two, as they were not enrolled at the same time.
+If an eligible enrolled child leaves the program and another child takes their place, this counts as one filled spot, not two, as they were not enrolled at the same time.

-All obligations must be liquidated (paid) by Sept.
-30. Proper documentation must be maintained and submitted upon request by the Ohio Department of Education.
+Liquidate (pay) all obligations by Sept.
+30. Maintain proper documentation and submit upon request by the Ohio Department of Education.
 Failure to maintain and provide proper documentation will result in expenses being unallowable.
 Please use the chart below to help determine when an expense is obligated and examples of the type of documentation required: